aajonusnet/aajonusnet/md/QNA/Q&A Of March 11, 2012.md

 anything.
 The only people who are consuming that food are owners, workers and family right out of their jurisdiction.
 DATCP keep pushing jurisdiction where they don't have it, so they are acting illegally.
-So, during this process we find out that the head of that agency for this branch, Jaqueline Owens, doesn’t have an oath with office or a bond.
+So, during this process we find out that the head of that agency for this branch, Jacqueline Owens, doesn’t have an oath with office or a bond.
 She is impersonating a state actor, because she has neither of those.
 She should be in jail.
 She’s got warrants issued - she’s been trespassing many times - and yet she keeps